d-krupke/cpsat-primer/README.md

 The purple literals are triggered by the numeric consistency rules.
 The columns with the blue headlines show the application of propagators (i.e., clause generation) for the three constraints.
-The arrows pointing towards a node can be seen as conjunctive implication clauses ($x\wedge y \Rightarrow z$).
+The arrows pointing towards a node can be seen as conjunctive implication clauses ($x\wedge y \Rightarrow z$), that are added lazily by the propagators.

 $$x_1,x_2,x_3,x_4,x_5 \in \{1,2,3,4,5\}$$